-RPF is one of the security forces of India.
+Railway Protection Force (RPF) is one of the security forces of India.
 It is tasked with protecting property and passengers of the Indian Railways.
-The full form of RPF is the Railway Protection Force.
 It is the only Central Armed Police Force(CAPF) with powers similar to regular state police forces.
 The superior officers of this force are recruited through the Civil Services Examination.
 Railway Protection Force recruitment for subordinate officers is conducted through examinations conducted by the force itself.
-In this article, we will read more about the force, its functions, posts and history.
+This article gives information about its functions, salary and career prospects.

 The RPF, along with the Government Railway Police(GRP) ensure the security of passengers and property of the Indian Railways.
 The following are the functions of the force: